GVR Report cover Internet of Things in Healthcare Market Size, Share & Trends Report

 Global Internet of Things in Healthcare Market Report Segmentation

 This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2018 to 2030.
-For this study, Grand View Research has segmented the global IoT in the healthcare market report based on component, connectivity technology, application, end-use, and region:
+For the purpose of this study, Grand View Research has segmented the global Internet of Things in healthcare market report on the basis of component, connectivity technology, application, end-use, and region:

 • Component Outlook (Revenue, USD Million, 2018 - 2030)